khaledabdelfatah/KhaledWrites-Showcase/docs/projects.md

 # **Projects**

-## **AdsPostX Docs**
+## **MomentScience Docs**

 ??? tip "Want to view it 👀, Click here!"
-    <iframe src="https://docs.adspostx.com/" width="100%" height="500px"></iframe>
+    <iframe src="https://docs.momentscience.com/" width="100%" height="500px"></iframe>

-Responsible for creating and maintaining the documentation for the AdsPostX platform.
+Responsible for creating and maintaining the documentation for the MomentScience platform.
 The documentation is designed to help users understand the platform and how to use it effectively.
 The documentation includes detailed guides on how to use the platform, API documentation, FAQs, and troubleshooting tips.

 ---